An insider's guide to Cardiff

 St Fagans National Museum of History was recently shortlisted for Art Fund Museum of the Year 2019 – very fitting.
 You can get to the museum by catching the 32A bus, a short walk from the castle, and I can’t tell you how welcome the fresh country air will be to your lungs.

-The museum is free to all, but once again your National Art Pass or Student Art Pass gets you a sweet 10% saving in the gift shop and café.
+The museum is free to all, but once again your pass gets you a sweet 10% saving in the gift shop and café.
 St Fagans is an open-air museum, so you’re less protected from the Welsh weather here.
 However, I suppose it wouldn’t be an authentic experience of Welsh history without a heavy downpour.

 This museum’s charm is its interactive nature; actors demonstrate Welsh history in live-action, which captures the imaginations of all ages.
 This, alongside the authentically-kept merchant’s house, chapel and old school, is an entirely different way to explore history from your typical museum.